25prabhu10/notes/docs/Concepts/Artifactory.md

+---
+title: Artifactory
+description: An artifact repository manager
+---

 # Artifactory

-- It is an Universal artifact repository manager
+Artifactory is an Universal artifact repository manager

 - Single source of truth for all packages, container images

-Why do we use Artifactory
+Why do we use Artifactory?

 - To access external packages:

   - Public NPM and NuGet repositories are not internally accessible (blocked due to security concerns)

   - Artifactory acts as a proxy

   - CI/CD pipeline

     - Built-in automated vulnerability analysis: early detection of security issues
     - License governance: detect ineligible packages
     - Cache